 We explain in this section how to gradually extract the key from Adoring Poitras in a few steps.
 Firstly, we perform some reverse engineering on the source code to remove several obfuscation layers and obtain a Boolean circuit.
-Then, we rewrite the Boolean circuit into single static assignment (SSA) form which enables us to minimize it by detecting and removing many constant, redundant, and pseudorandom computations.
+Then, we rewrite the Boolean circuit into single static assignment (SSA) form which enables us to minimize it by detecting and removing many intermediate variables either constant, or redundant, or pseudorandom (with no impact on the final result).
 Based on this minimized Boolean circuit, we conduct a data dependency analysis to identify some specific encoded operations (e.g., first round AES s-boxes).
 Finally, we perform a generic algebraic analysis based on a linear decoding assumption which turned out to be true.
 From the processed (encoded) data over several executions, we are able to extract the 16 AES key bytes.
 Overall, it took us roughly 200 man-hours (spread over 3 weeks) to break this challenge: about one third of the time was spent on reverse engineering; another third was for data dependency analysis and minimization of the circuit; and the remaining time was for seeking possible attacks and applying our algebraic analysis.
 Undoubtedly, we spent a lot of time on investigating reverse engineering and attack strategies that turned out to be useless in the end.
 If we repeated our attack on an implementation from the same white-box compiler but for a different key and randomness, we could probably break it in a few hours (which could be dramatically improved with automatic tools).
 In the following sections, we will describe the above steps in detail.

 Overview of Original Source Code.
 A summarized description of the original source code of the challenge is listed in Table 2.
-More specifically, it consists of 2328 lines of code, 1020 function definitions
+More specifically, it consists of 2328 lines of code, 1020 function definitions and 12 global variables.
+Most of the global variables are pointers, but one global variable is an array of 210 function pointers

-5 The name was generated by the sever.
+1 The name was generated by the server.
 Source code is available at https://whibox-contest.github.io/show/candidate/777.

-6 Experiments are done with Apple LLVM version 9.0.0 on macOS 10.12 and clang version 3.8.1 on Alpine Linux 3.5 (the reference OS for compiling and testing).
+$^{^2}$ Experiments are done with Apple LLVM version 9.0.0 on macOS 10.12 and clang version 3.8.1 on Alpine Linux 3.5.
+The latter is the reference OS used by the contest server.